 Below: Indicative diagram of how the different elements of the programme might be placed alongside each other

 An important part of the programme, beyond core technical training and research, is building a holistic approach for doing science, which includes understanding and applying principles of sustainability and inclusivity in all aspects of research, applications, entrepreneurship and communication.

-Professional skills training and cohort-based activities are other important elements of the programme which are included in the MRes year as well as the PhD phase.
-Formal training in science communication during the MRes year is complemented by a range of cross-cohort events throughout the programme, such as student-led conferences, research seminars, onsite and offsite research and career development workshops led by internal and external experts, and other activities.
+Professional skills training and cohort-based activities are other important elements of the programme.
+These are provided through a range of cross-cohort events throughout the programme, such as student-led conferences, research seminars, onsite and offsite research and career development workshops led by internal and external experts, and other activities.

 The programme is suited to students who are keen to move beyond the silo of a single scientific discipline, to develop a holistic research approach that is problem focussed, and to be part of a vibrant research community.
 The programme welcomes applicants from across the physical sciences including Chemistry, Physics, Materials, Engineering and any other subject that gives applicants a good background to undertake a PhD in nanoscience and nanotechnology.

 Students completing the programme go on to careers in industry and academia, and a significant number have also set up their own startups.